The Proper Dose of Marijuana for New Users

 I’ve heard many potential pot patients say, “I tried it and I had a panic attack.”
 This is often because people consumed waaaaay too much without building up a tolerance.

 A dose of cannabis that’s too high for an individual’s system can trigger anxiety.
+I am personally very sensitive to high amounts of THC.
+That’s why I strive to keep my doses low.

 How Much You Consume Impacts How You Feel